terracenter/gentoo_install/README.md

 ### Configuring the CPU Flags

 USE flags that are available for our system.
-We could use the advantages of some CPU instructions sets using what is called CPU flags.
-You can read more in the [Gentoo wiki page](https://wiki.gentoo.org/wiki/CPU_FLAGS_X86).
+We could use the advantages of some CPU instruction sets using what are called CPU flags.
+You can read more on the [Gentoo wiki page](https://wiki.gentoo.org/wiki/CPU_FLAGS_X86).

-To know what optimizations can we use for our CPU, we're going to use a tool called `cpuid2cpuflags`:
+To know what optimizations we can use for our CPU, we're going to use a tool called `cpuid2cpuflags`:

 ```shell
 emerge --ask app-portage/cpuid2cpuflags